hieu-hugh-nguyen/hieu-hugh-nguyen.github.io/index.md

-# About me:

-Passionate about transforming healthcare, I aspire to lead innovations in patient-centric care and personalized treatments.
-With a background in Biomedical Engineering, Data Science, and Medicine from my PhD from Johns Hopkins University, my focus is on developing AI/ML algorithms for medical data.
-These algorithms, applied in areas like Cardiology, Critical Care, and Oncology, address the need for personalized treatments, moving beyond 'one-size-fits-all' approaches.

-Since 2013, I've worked on diverse health projects, collaborating with teams of clinicians, scientists, engineers, and statisticians.
+## My Journey

+I’m driven by a vision to make healthcare more intelligent, personalized, and human-centered.
+Trained at Johns Hopkins University (Ph.D. in Biomedical Engineering, AI in Healthcare track), my work bridges cutting-edge AI research and large-scale real-world deployment.
 My dedication stems from early experiences witnessing patients suffering and dying since my childhood.
-In addition to academic research, I've contributed to the healthcare industry at Apple, Medtronic, Perthera AI, and Teladoc Health.
-My expertise spans various medical data formats, from electronic health records, digital signals, claims, to genomics and medical imaging, utilizing ML and causal inference methodologies to drive impactful outcomes and help make healthcare easier for clinicians and patients.
-Please see my Google Scholar for my most up-to-date academic work.

-Currently, I work as a Lead AI Engineer/Scientist at Optum AI (formerly Optum Labs/UnitedHealth Group R&D), UnitedHealth Group.
+Over the past decade, I’ve contributed to both academia and industry—advancing healthcare AI at Apple, Medtronic, Perthera AI, Teladoc Health, and Optum.

+My journey combines technical rigor and clinical collaboration—designing ML and LLM systems that translate multimodal health data (EHR, imaging, omics, and wearables) into actionable insights.
+I’m passionate about building reliable, scalable AI infrastructure and leading cross-functional teams to move innovations from research to production impact.

 <br/>